POSIdev-community/ptai-ee-tools/README.md

 ```
 $ ./gradlew build -P teamcityVersion=2020.1
 ```
-Jenkins plugin will be built for the minimum supported version 2.300.
+Jenkins plugin will be built for the minimum supported version `2.300`.
+The plugin for Jenkins will work for jenkins `2.300` and any newer version.

 You can override maven repositories used during the build:
 ```